Retirement Accounts

 What is a 401(k)?

 A 401(k) is an employer-sponsored retirement savings account.
-Designed to serve as an employee benefit, these accounts let employees opt in to have money taken out of each paycheck to fund retirement.
-A 401(k) is pre tax versus a Roth 401(k), which has you put the money in after taxes have been taken out.
+These accounts let employees opt-in to have money taken out of each paycheck to fund retirement.
+A 401(k) is pretax versus a Roth 401(k), in which you put the money in after paying taxes.

 What is a Roth IRA?